mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 whileParser = between sc eof stmt
 ```

-Now because any statement might be actually a sequence of statements
+Because any statement might be actually a sequence of statements separated
-separated by semicolons, we use `sepBy1` to parse at least one statement.
+by semicolons, we use `sepBy1` to parse at least one statement.
+The result
-The result is a list of statements.
-We also allow grouping statements with
+is a list of statements.
+We also allow grouping statements with parentheses,
-parentheses, which is useful, for instance, in the `while` loop.
+which is useful, for instance, in the `while` loop.

 ```haskell
 stmt :: Parser Stmt